 Upon finishing his dissertation, Fr.
 Adam returned to parish life using experience gained in Political Science to help members of God’s Church negotiate being devout Christians in a post-Christendom culture.

 Fr.
 Adam was drawn to St. John’s because of the deep sense of Christian community, the well-developed sacred music program, and the desire to increase the formation of devoted Christians both young and old.

 He is the husband of the Rev. Melissa Wilcox, and father to three energetic children.
-In his spare time he cooks Russian kebabs on the grill and fights neighborhood bunnies in an attempt to grow his own lettuce.
+In his spare time he cooks Ukranian kebabs on the grill and fights neighborhood bunnies in an attempt to grow his own lettuce.

 The Rev. Melissa Wilcox, Assoc.
 Rector